 The subject is designed to provide in-depth knowledge about advances in organic chemistry, different techniques of organic synthesis and their applications to process chemistry as well as drug discovery.

-Upon completion of course, the student shall able to understand The principles and applications of Green chemistry The concept of peptide chemistry.
+Upon completion of course, the student shall able to understand chemistry The concept of peptide chemistry.